Hyderabadi Street style Egg fried rice

 - Now add chopped vegetables and saute for 5-10 seconds.

-- Turn the flame to low and add cooked rice, salt, red chili powder, garam masala or chicken masala, and coriander powder.
+- Turn the flame to low and add cooked rice, salt, red chili powder, garam masala, or chicken masala.
 Add soya sauce and vinegar.

 - Turn the flame to high and mix well.
 Let the rice sit for 5 seconds and mix.
 So that the rice gets super hot.